Monika-81/Project1/README.md

     -  I used DevTools to test both changes in my code as well as the responsibility of the site.

 - [Font Awesome](https://fontawesome.com)
-    - I used Font Awesome for find the icon used ont the site.
+    - I used Font Awesome for find the icon used on the site.

 - [GitPod](https://www.gitpod.io/)
     - I used GitPod as the code editor for this project.